 By Zach Johnson

-Each season has featured memorable guest stars from the Marvel Cinematic Universe (MCU) and beyond—a tradition that will continue in the seventh season.
-To celebrate, we’re sharing some of our favorite guest stars to appear on Marvel’s Agents of S.H.I.E.L.D.
+Each season has featured memorable guest stars from the Marvel Cinematic Universe (MCU) and beyond, and we’re sharing some of our favorite guest stars to appear on Marvel’s Agents of S.H.I.E.L.D.

 1. Disney Legend Stan Lee as Debonair Gentleman